Skip to main content

 Packet Path Comparison: VPC CNI vs Cilium

-Comparison of Pod-to-Service traffic packet paths between VPC CNI (kube-proxy) and Cilium (eBPF).
+Compares the packet path differences for Pod-to-Service traffic between VPC CNI (kube-proxy) and Cilium (eBPF).

 Cilium Architecture Overview

-The Cilium Daemon manages BPF programs in the kernel, attaching eBPF programs to each container's network interface (eth0) and veth pairs.
+The Cilium Daemon manages BPF programs in the kernel, injecting eBPF programs into each container and network interface (eth0).

 Cilium Architecture Source: Cilium Component Overview